Chapter 2: Amnesia

 The both of us laughed, but after a minute of chuckles, his smile dimmed and he grew more serious.
 "What're you gonna do once you get out?"

-"I guess I…" I halted to a stop and cringed.
+"I guess I…" I cringed.
 "I don't quite know yet.
-If there's no-one then I guess I'll — I'll have to settle for a homeless shelter for now."
+If there's no-one then I guess I'll—I'll have to settle for a homeless shelter for now."

 "You've thought about that?"